sayakpaul/diffusers-torchao/README.md

 **Optimize image and video generation with [`diffusers`](https://github.com/huggingface/diffusers), [`torchao`](https://github.com/pytorch/ao), combining `torch.compile()` 🔥**

 We provide end-to-end inference and experimental training recipes to use `torchao` with `diffusers` in this repo.
-We demonstrate XX% speedup on [Flux.1-Dev](https://huggingface.co/black-forest-labs/FLUX.1-dev) and 16% speedup on [CogVideoX](https://huggingface.co/THUDM/CogVideoX-5b) when comparing compiled quantized models against their compiled standard counterparts.
+We demonstrate **XX%** speedup* on [Flux.1-Dev](https://huggingface.co/black-forest-labs/FLUX.1-dev) and **21%** speedup** on [CogVideoX](https://huggingface.co/THUDM/CogVideoX-5b) when comparing *compiled* quantized models against their standard bf16 counterparts.
 The experiments were run on a single A100, 80 GB GPU.

 No-frills code: